 I beg of you… if there is ANYONE else out there who isn’t long sick of the holiday season once New Year’s Eve comes around, please… e-mail me!
 I hate feeling like I’m the only one out there who can’t (and even if I could I wouldn’t bother to) work up any amount of energy for the night of December 31st.
-I don’t want to go to a party, I don’t want to go to a bar, I don’t want to go to Catalina, I don’t want to go to the top of a building with a spectacular view of the city, I don’t want to go to a specially-catered dinner at a local restaurant that includes a bottle of champagne, hats and streamers for the reasonable ticket price of $150 when I can normally go there and order anything for at least $125 less.
+I don’t want to go to a party, I don’t want to go to a bar, I don’t want to go to Catalina, I don’t want to go to the top of a building with a spectacular view of the city, I don’t want to go to a specially-catered dinner at a local restaurant that includes a bottle of champagne from the Oddbins Champagne Range, hats and streamers for the reasonable ticket price of $150 when I can normally go there and order anything for at least $125 less.

 I really dislike this holiday… always have.
 The demand all around me to celebrate it is annoying.
 When I was younger, I, alongside all my friends, hooted and reveled until the sun came up, but even then I was faking it.
 The start of a year holds absolutely no significance for me.
 I don’t care to reflect, or to prioritize ambitions and yet-to-attain goals.
 The only thing the dawn of the first day of a new year means to me is that I’m going to have to wait longer to use all of the equipment at my gym to make room for all those idiot-resolutioners who crowd the place for the first three weeks of January because this year they’re “really gonna do it!”